TimeofJustice/TimeofJustice/README.md

 ---

-I’m a Computer Science student and passionate developer with a strong love for Python, Vue.js, and Django.
+I’m a Full Stack Developer with a Bachelor of Science (B.Sc.) in Applied Computer Science.
+I have hands-on experience with Python, Vue.js, and Django, and enjoy crafting both frontend and backend solutions.

-- 📖 Currently working on my bachelor’s thesis.
+- 🌐 Currently working on professional web development projects.
-- 🥕 My thesis focuses on building a web platform that suggests seasonal and regional recipes, aiming to promote sustainable eating habits by making seasonal availability more accessible and user-friendly.
+- 🥕 My bachelor’s thesis focused on creating a web platform for seasonal and regional recipes, promoting sustainable eating habits.
-- 🌱 I’m always learning and exploring new technologies, especially in web development and backend design.
+- 🌱 Always learning and experimenting with new tools, frameworks, and development techniques.
-- 🕹️ Outside of coding, I enjoy gaming, reading, and watching movies and series.
+- 🕹️ Outside of coding, I enjoy gaming and watching movies or series.
 - 🎵 Fun fact: I couldn’t imagine life without music.

 ![Title of the profile](.github/images/skills-tech.png)